[image via Greatist]

 ITBS: This painful injury to the IT band in the leg (which runs from the hip, down the thigh, across the knee, and through the shin) can leave many runners (myself included) sidelined.
 Before totally cursing IT Band Syndrome, massage, stretching, and strength training tend to help.
 Hey, ITBS, meet the foam roller!

-Are there any terms you would add?
+Are there any terms you would add to the list?